tuokri/rs2wapy-examples/examples/unranked_discord_alert/README.md

 This particular example uses [Heroku](https://www.heroku.com/) to host the unranked alert bot.

+You may also read this guide at [RS2 Community Hub](https://steamcommunity.com/sharedfiles/filedetails/?id=2031260172).

 ### Directory Structure
 Brief explanation of the files in this directory.
 ```